How to organize an Hour of Code event

 Here's a sample agenda to get you started:

-• 10:15-10:30am: Special guest to talk about their background and how technology and computer science plays an important role in their everyday lives.
+• 10:15-10:30am: Special guest talks about their background and how technology and computer science plays an important role in their everyday lives.

-• 10:30-10:40am: Students do an Hour of Code demo for the school.
-Fun twist: have them teach the principal, politician, or other students!
+• 10:30-10:40am: Users do an Hour of Code demo!
+Fun twist: have them teach the principal, politician, or other students.

-• 10:40-11:00am: Students demo an unplugged activity and how computer science can be taught without using computers.
+• 10:40-11:00am: Users demo an unplugged activity and how computer science can be taught without using computers.

 5